altugsomay/Morse-Code-Generator/README.md

 An Atmega32 processor is used as main MCU and programmed in AtmelStudio with Assembly.

 Main purpose of this project is to get keyboard inputs from the computer by serial communication and create the Morse code as a sound output.
-The sound is created by a simple buzzer.
+The sound is created by a buzzer.